-There is an icon for this program on the taskbar next to the clock.
 There is no description of the program.
 Dd.exe is not a Windows system file.
 You can uninstall this program in the Control Panel.
+The program is not visible.
+Dd.exe is digitally signed.
+The software starts upon Windows startup (see Registry key: Run, MACHINE\Run).
 Dd.exe is able to record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 37% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 46% dangerous; however you should also read the user reviews.

 Recommended: Identify dd.exe related errors

 If dd.exe is located in a subfolder of C:\, the security rating is 26% dangerous.
 The file size is 800,704 bytes.
 The program has a visible window.
-The software has no file description.
-The dd.exe file is certified by a trustworthy company.
-The software starts upon Windows startup (see Registry key: Run, MACHINE\Run, User Shell Folders).
-It is not a Windows core file.
+There is no description of the program.
+It is certified by a trustworthy company.
+The process is loaded during the Windows boot process (see Registry key: Run, MACHINE\Run).
+Dd.exe is not a Windows core file.
 Dd.exe is able to record keyboard and mouse inputs.

 External information from Paul Collins: